My engagement sessions are totally epic.

 Timing is Everything

-The reason my (free!) engagement sessions are "two-and-a-half" hours - which I know sounds like a really long time - it's not actually a long time when you're timing the sun.
-Golden hour and blue hour are, in my opinion, the very best times for photography - not only before the sun goes down, but sunset and just after sunset are also insanely epic.
+Two hours is the best amount of time for an epic adventure, and golden hour and blue hour are, in my opinion, the very best times for photography - not only before the sun goes down, but sunset and just after sunset are also insanely epic.
 We'll take time adventuring, exploring spots.
 You can even change outfits halfway through!
 We may drive in between two locations as well - but when the sun is really about to go down, it's not going to wait for us, so we should be in the perfect place - and we won't know what that place is until we use our eyes together in the Now.

-That's why I like to have us start about two hours before Google says the sun is going to set on your chosen date in your chosen location (so that should be your booking "start" time . . . right now sun is setting at about 8 pm, so 6 pm is a good time to start our adventuring).
+That's why I like to have us start one-and-a-half hours before Google says the sun is going to set on your chosen date in your chosen location (so that should be your booking "start" time . . . right now sun is setting at about 8 pm, so 6:30 pm is a good time to start our adventuring).
 Often, the sun sets even earlier than Google says, based on trees, buildings and mountains (this always happens where I live).
-But don't worry - one-and-a-half hours ensures that we are going to get to that perfect sunset spot for the most epic shots during our prime shooting hour.
+But don't worry - an hour ensures that we are going to get to that perfect sunset spot for the most epic shots during our prime shooting hour.
 We'll be comfortable with each other by then - best friends, really - so it's the perfect set-up.

 All that said, we can shoot at any time of the day and use open shade and angles to still get awesome photos.
 And maybe sunset isn't really your thing?
 That's okay - this is about you after all.
 While tall forests and San Francisco fog don't satiate my sunset obsession, if you're looking for a dark and moody scene . . . oooooh, those are the places, any time of day.